 In addition, in connection with the extraordinary general meeting of shareholders held by EJFA on June 17, 2022, holders of 27,805,123 of EJFA's Class A Ordinary Shares, or approximately 96.7% of the shares with redemption rights, exercised their right to redeem their shares for cash at a redemption price of approximately \$10.00 per share, for an aggregate redemption amount of \$278.1 million.
 As of October 18, 2022, there were 506,136,743 Class A Ordinary Shares outstanding, of which 245,822,773 Class A Ordinary Shares represented our public float as of that date.
 The Resale Securities represent a substantial percentage of our outstanding Class A Ordinary Shares.
-Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 14% of our public float and approximately 7% of outstanding Class A Ordinary Shares as of October 18, 2022 (after giving effect to the issuance of all of the Resale Securities).
-Moreover, we have filed with the SEC a registration statement covering the resale of 676,627,977 Class A Ordinary Shares by the Additional Sellers, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, (2) 5,166,667 Class A Ordinary Shares issuable upon exercise of the private placement warrants that were issued and exchanged for EJFA Private Placement Warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of other private placement warrants.
-The Class A Ordinary Shares being offered for resale in the Additional Prospectus exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) as of October 18, 2022.
+The number of Resale Securities exceeds the number of Class A Ordinary Shares constituting our public float, and represents approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) as of October 18, 2022.
 Any of these resales, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.

-Given the substantial number of Class A Ordinary Shares being registered for potential resale by the Additional Sellers pursuant to the Additional Prospectus, the sale of Resale Securities by the Selling Securityholder or Class A Ordinary Shares by the Additional Sellers, or the perception in the market that the Selling Securityholder or Additional Sellers intend to sell a large number of shares, could increase the volatility of the market price of Class A Ordinary Shares or result in a significant decline in the public trading price of the Class A Ordinary Shares.
+Given the substantial number of Class A Ordinary Shares being registered for potential resale by the Selling Securityholders pursuant to this Prospectus, the sale of Resale Securities by the Selling Securityholders, or the perception in the market that the Selling Securityholders intend to sell a large number of shares, could increase the volatility of the market price of Class A Ordinary Shares or result in a significant decline in the public trading price of the Class A Ordinary Shares.